 Short video on atrial fibrillation and stroke risk

-If you learn better from online videos, I found this short 3D animated clip on atrial fibrillation and its role in stroke.
+If you learn better from online videos, I found this short clip on atrial fibrillation and its role in stroke.

 Causes of atrial fibrillation